DouglasRibeiroPOA/anatomy/ITEC_Back_Muscles_Only.md

 - ✅ Muscle that elevates the shoulders: **Trapezius (upper fibers)**
 - ✅ Muscle group that extends the spine: **Erector Spinae**
 - ✅ Muscles that retract the scapula: **Rhomboid Major & Minor**
 - ✅ Muscle that elevates the scapula and rotates it downward: **Levator Scapulae**
+- ✅ Muscle that protracts scapula and stabilizes it: **Serratus Anterior**

 ---